felipemarcelino99/felipemarcelino99/README.md

-# 💫 About Me:
+# 💫 Hello, World!
+I'm Felipe Marcelino

 💻 Full Stack Developer
-3 years of experience building web and mobile applications with a strong focus on performance, security, and user experience.
+With 3 years of experience building responsive web and mobile applications, focused on performance, security, and great user experiences.

+🎓 I'm currently in the final semester of my Bachelor's degree in Information Technology at Univesp (Virtual University of São Paulo).

-🌱 Currently expanding my skills with Laravel and Angular.
+🌱 Currently learning Laravel and Angular.

-💬 Always curious and eager to learn new technologies and best practices.
+💬 Curious by nature, always eager to explore new technologies and improve my skills.

+🚀 Open to new challenges and collaborations!

 ---